 Budva is a capital of Montenegrin tourism.
-With over 250,000 guests in 2005 summer season, which made over 1,600,000 overnight stays, it is by far most popular tourist destination in Montenegro.
-Either because of 11,310 m of sandy beaches in and around Budva, or for its vast cultural heritage and beautiful architecture, Budva is attracting more and more foreign tourists every year.
+Either because of 11,310 meter of sandy beaches in and around Budva, or for its vast cultural heritage and beautiful architecture, Budva is attracting more and more foreign tourists every year.
 Coupled with vibrant nightlife, it makes Budva attractive destination for everyone.
 Budva is popular among youth for its nightlife.
 Most visited places are open air clubs lined along the main pedestrian promenade, and few closed clubs that are opened after 01.00 AM (open air clubs are not allowed to play music after that time, because of the sound pollution regulations.)

 Budva’s most famous beach is Mogren.
-Nestled in-between several large cliffs it is accessed by a 500m pathway from Budva’s Old town.
+Nestled in-between several large cliffs it is accessed by a 500 meter pathway from Budva’s old town.
 Other beaches within official city limits include Ricardova glava (Richard’s Head), Pizana, Slovenska (Slav Beach), Guvance.
 Many other beaches are located just outside of Budva in smaller adjacent towns and villages such as Becici, Jaz, Trsteno, Maestral, Milocer, Sveti Stefan, Pržno and Kamenovo.